Liam Donoghue: Inter-county

 After his involvement in the successful minor and U-21 teams of the early 1990s, it was expected that he would be an automatic choice to join the Galway senior team.
 However, the goalkeeping position went to Morgan Darcy.
 Donoghue turned to association football after this.
 He played with Kiltulla F.C. and helped the team reach the quarter-finals of the FAI Junior Cup.
 Over the course of the whole season Donoghue scored a remarkable forty goals.
 He later joined Galway United and, although he never played in the League of Ireland, he regularly lined out in the Connacht Senior League.

-In 2001 Donoghue joined the Galway senior hurling panel, and was sub goalkeeper when Galway were defeated by Tipperary in the All Ireland Final of that year.
-In 2003 Donoghue returned to the Galway senior team as the first-choice goalkeeper.
-Won a National League Title in 2004, and was appointed captain in 2005, steering his native-county to an All-Ireland final showdown with Cork, however, Galway lost the game by four points.
+In 2001, Donoghue joined the Galway senior hurling panel, and was sub goalkeeper when Tipperary defeated Galway in the All-Ireland SHC final of that year.
+In 2003, Donoghue returned to the Galway senior team as the first-choice goalkeeper.
+He Won a National League Title in 2004, and was appointed captain in 2005, steering his native-county to an All-Ireland SHC final showdown with Cork; however, Galway lost the game by four points.
 He was named team captain again for the 2006 team.

-In 2007 Donoghue was dropped from the Galway panel by the new manager, Ger Loughnane.
+New manager Ger Loughnane dropped Donoghue from the Galway panel in 2007.

+He was joint manager with Liam Coleman of the county's camogie team for the 2008 All-Ireland Senior Camogie Championship final.